--Check whether Purchase order was made by the assigned persons and approved by the authorized person.
+Check whether the Purchase order was made by the assigned persons and approved by the authorized person.

--Examine the payment terms mentioned on the purchase order and whether those are fulfilled by the client.
+Examine the payment terms mentioned in the purchase order and whether those are fulfilled by the client.

--Check whether an authorized personnel has performed the process of gate clearance.
+Check whether authorized personnel has performed the process of gate clearance.

 Other audit checkpoints at the receipt of material

-2) Auditors should check the date of Purchase order; it should not be after delivery date.
+- Auditors should check the date of the Purchase order; it should not be after the delivery date.

 Inspection of goods received

-Gone are the days when goods were accepted by physical verification.
-When the goods are received in store department, goods are first transferred to Quality/Inspection department, where the quality and size of goods is checked.
+- Gone are the days when goods were accepted by physical verification.
+When the goods are received in the store department, goods are first transferred to the Quality/Inspection department, where the quality and size of goods are checked.

 - Goods exceeding those specified limits shall never be accepted by the company.
-Auditors should thoroughly examine the Quality and Inspection reports and pay attention towards remarks.
+Auditors should thoroughly examine the Quality and Inspection reports and pay attention to remarks.

 Purchase control checklist regarding accounting

-In some ERP’s software when the material receipt note is created, automatically purchases are recorded and the vendor account is credited.
-In the cases, where creation of material receipt note does not lead to a accounting voucher.
+In some ERP software when the material receipt note is created, automatically purchases are recorded and the vendor account is credited.
+In the cases, where the creation of a material receipt note does not lead to an accounting voucher.
 A purchase accounting voucher is passed by the accounting personnel.

 |Steps||Internal Process||Auditors Checkpoints|

--Ascertain the reasons for creation of “Debit Notes” and “Credit Notes”.
+Ascertain the reasons for the creation of “Debit Notes” and “Credit Notes”.

 Payment to vendors should be authorized and in case of disputes or litigations.
 The communications should be made to the senior management of the company.